Facebook is free and will always be.

 Facebook pixel is the tool that makes Facebook a superb advertising platform.
 It tracks the websites you visit and reports that to the business that pays for it.

-Long story short, because they have the world’s best advertising platform (along with Google) and that makes them money.
+They have the world’s best advertising platform (along with Google), making them money.

 These partners include: